hazelcast/hazelcast/site/docs/design-docs/021-jet-rolling-upgrade.md

 `LoadBalancer` is used only for smart clients.
 Non-smart clients connect directly to just one member which needs to forward the request if it's not from the SQL group.

+### Handling of client connections

+Queries submitted from a client should be cancelled when that client disconnects.
+Before, the client operation was always handled